pyglet/pyglet/doc/programming_guide/media.rst

           -
           - PulseAudio [#pulseaudiof]_

-.. [#pulseaudiof] PulseAudio support is currently buggy.
-Installing
+.. [#pulseaudiof] PulseAudio support is buggy; using OpenAL
-     OpenAL is recommended as a workaround.
-See the :ref:`guide-pulseaudio` section below to learn more.
+     is recommended as a workaround.
+See the :ref:`guide-pulseaudio` section below for install instructions.

 .. [#openalf] OpenAL does not come preinstalled on Windows and some
      Linux distributions.
-See the :ref:`guide-openal` section below for install instructions.

 The :mod:`pyglet.media` module reads the value for the ``'audio'`` key in :py:data:`pyglet.options`.
 It will try each entry until it either